Anthony-Nolan/Atlas/MiscTestingAndDebuggingResources/TestAndDebugREADME.md

+# Summary

 This readme exists to give context to the test resources located in this folder - any more general test and debug resources should go in the top level README.

-# Matching Algorithm
+## Matching Algorithm

 - InitialDonors.csv

-This is a set of some arbitrary (pre-processed) donor data.
+This is a set of some arbitrary pre-built donor data.
 Running the donor import using the FileOverride setting should populate the transient database locally, and give a small, searchable dataset without the need to run a **full** data refresh.
 Details for the steps necessary for this are in the Zero-To-Hero section of the master README.